Fort Scott Lake Ft. Scott

 |walleye||Slow||varies||jigs, minnows along the dropoffs.|

 Lake level is full.
 Water levels are fine for fishing.
-Fish for crappie in deeper water over brushpiles for good success.
+Fish for crappie in shallow or mid depth water over brushpiles for good success.
 Recent tree/habitat placements will improve angler success for bass and crappie.
+The lake maybe ice covered.

 Remember- Wear a Lifejacket and Reach - Throw - Don t Go.
 Buy your state fishing license and have fun.
 Please remember the special length/creel limits.